-APPROVAL OF THE FOOT LOCKER LONG-TERM INCENTIVE COMPENSATION PLAN, AS AMENDED AND RESTATED
+REAPPROVAL OF THE PERFORMANCE GOALS UNDER THE FOOT LOCKER ANNUAL INCENTIVE COMPENSATION PLAN, AS AMENDED AND RESTATED

-The Foot Locker Long-Term Incentive Compensation Plan was amended and restated (the "Restated LTIP") on March 23, 2011 by the Compensation and Management Resources Committee, subject to our shareholders' approval at the 2011 annual meeting as to Covered Employees.
-The Restated LTIP is designed to comply with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
+The Foot Locker Annual Incentive Compensation Plan, as amended and restated in 2008 (the "Annual Bonus Plan") is designed to comply with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
 Under Section 162(m), the Company cannot deduct certain compensation in excess of \$1 million paid to each of the chief executive officer and the three other most highly paid executive officers (other than the chief financial officer) of the Company (each, a "Covered Employee").
 Certain compensation, including compensation paid based on the achievement of pre-established performance goals, is excluded from this deduction limit if the material terms under which the compensation is to be paid, including the performance goals to be used, are approved by shareholders.
-Shareholders last approved the performance goals under the plan in 2006.
+Shareholders approved the Annual Bonus Plan and the performance goals thereunder at the 2008 annual shareholders' meeting.
+Section 162(m) requires that shareholders reapprove the performance goals under the plan at least every five years.